flowforfrank/phaser-ui/docs/examples/button.md

 ## Styles

-You can pass any style you would normally define for a [`Text GameObject`](https://rexrainbow.github.io/phaser3-rex-notes/docs/site/text/#add-text-object).
+- You can pass any style you would normally define for a [Text GameObject](https://rexrainbow.github.io/phaser3-rex-notes/docs/site/text/#add-text-object).

-On top of that, you can pass the following custom properties to `setStyle`:
+- On top of that, you can pass the following custom properties to `setStyle`:

 ```javascript
 {